-Due to the voluntary nature of the permission, manufacturers would only use it where they believe a net benefit exists for them.
-The proposed change has the potential to facilitate international trade.
+Due to the voluntary nature of the permission, manufacturers will only use it where they believe a net benefit exists for them.
+That is, if they believe there is sufficient demand for products with these attributes and it is possible to make a profit supplying them.
+The change also has the potential to facilitate international trade.

-There are no perceived additional costs to government in making the proposed change, beyond the normal costs of enforcing compliance with the Code.
+Beyond making compliance officers aware of the new permission, there are no additional costs to government in making the change, beyond the normal costs of enforcing compliance with the Code.